 Wray School District uses the following assessment programs to measure student growth each year and to help identify instructional strategies for students:

-DIBELS Next: Students K-4 are assesses three times a year to measure reading level and growth.
-Assessment time is approximately 10 minutes per student in the Fall, Winter and Spring.
+DIBELS Next: Students K-3 are assessed three times a year to measure reading level and growth.
+Assessment time is approximately five minutes per student in the Fall, Winter and Spring.
 Students are progress monitored on a weekly, biweekly, and/or monthly basis.

 NWEA Assessments: Students in grades K-10 are assessed three times a year to measure reading, language, math and science levels.
 Assessment time is approximately 60 minutes per student in each area in the Fall, Winter, and Spring.

 WIDA ACCESS: Assessment given to students who are not fluent in English.
 Students who are not fluent in English take this assessment in January.
 Assessment time is approximately 4 sets of 30 minute sections

 CMAS Science: Science: Grades 5, 8 and 11.
 State science tests measuring the Colorado Academic Standards were administered online in Colorado for the first time in the 2013-14 school year.
 The Colorado Department of Education, testing contractor Pearson, and Colorado educators collaborated to develop these assessments, ensuring alignment to the new standards, as well as innovative ways of measuring knowledge and understanding.

 CMAS Language Arts (ELA) and Math: Grades 3 through 8.
-As required by law, Colorado’s tests in English language arts and math were developed in collaboration with a consortia of states, known as PARCC, that came together to develop a shared way to measure how students are performing academically based on more rigorous college and career ready standards.
+As required by law, Colorado’s tests in English language arts and math were developed in collaboration with a consortium of states, known as PARCC, that came together to develop a shared way to measure how students are performing academically based on more rigorous college and career ready standards.
 Colorado is a member of PARCC’s governing board and Colorado educators were highly involved in the development of the tests.

 CoAlternate: Alternate assessments are given to students on modified curriculum.

 College Preparatory Exam: Students in grades 9 and 10 take the PSAT.

-College Entrance Exam: Grade 11.
-Students in grade 11 take the SAT exam.
+College Entrance Exam: Students in grade 11 take the SAT exam.